SchabrechtsK/SchabrechtsK.be/content/posts/2021-12-31-my-2021-personal-retrospective.md

 If you do, and you make it public, feel free to tweet [Jason](https://twitter.com/jlengstorf "Jason Lengstorf Twitter") and [me](https://twitter.com/schabrechtsk "SchabrechtsK Twitter") to let us know.
 Over on [Jason his post](https://lengstorf.com/2019-personal-retrospective/ "Jason Lengstorf Retrospective"), there's also a link to a supportive community to bounce ideas off.

-Happy retrospective!

 Always loved,
 Never forgotten...
 Forever missed
 Lily-Rose ⭐